 Another excellent tip comes from River Radamus, a U.S. Ski Team GS World Cup athlete: “When I’m entering into a turn all I’m thinking about is pulling my feet behind me.
 That move really flipped the switch for me in years past.
 Pulling the feet behind me is such a clear sensation for me and allows me to be at the front of the outside ski, to do the top of the turn right.”

-While the turn develops, the norm is that our CM moves backward and we end up finishing the turn with our balance over our heels and tails of the skis.
-At the feet level, the balance point moves from the ball of the foot at the beginning of the turn, back to the heels, at the end.
+While the turn develops, the norm is that our CM moves backward and we end up finishing the turn with our balance over our heels and thus pressuring the tails of the skis.
+At the feet level, the balance point moves from the ball of the foot at the beginning of the turn, back to the heels at the end.
 That’s what happens naturally, even on short turns.
 In order to start a new turn again, we have to move our CM forward again, and so on.

 Thus, the better the skier, the more pressure on the ball of the foot is able to generate, and the more edge angle they produce as well.

-8) “Aggressive” mindset
+8) Confidence & “Aggressive” mindset

 9) Surface and equipment

-As well, it is important to mention that we need a hard surface (hard-packed snow), sharp edges, and relatively stiff skis to be able to “hold an edge” while performing those angles.
+As well, it is important to mention that we need a hard surface (hard-packed snow), sharp edges, and relatively stiff skis to be able to “hold an edge” while performing those big angles.
 Tuning the skis to keep them sharp is very important.
 Sharp edges help you carve better.
 Those big angles do require sharp skis in order to prevent the sudden loss of grip during that high-performance type of turn.

-Binding riser plates (AKA “lifters“) help a lot in developing high edge angles because they create more leverage.
-These lifters are pieces of material between skis and bindings that elevate boots farther off the skis and snow.
+Binding riser plates (AKA “lifters“) help a lot in developing high-edge angles because they create more leverage.
+These lifters are pieces of material between skis and bindings that elevate boots farther off the skis and the snow.
 They also allow the skier to hold a steeper edge angle without encountering “boot out“.
 Boot out occurs when the side of the boot hits the snow, causing the ski to get knocked off edge.

 This video is an example of this type of crash experienced by French World Cup racer Thomas Fanara during a race:

 In the proper turn (figure 1), the skis (i.e. my base of support) are relatively far from my center of mass… and both shins are parallel, with similar edge angles in both skis.
 The inside boot is almost touching the outside leg (knee)… so my stance is actually narrow (“hip width”).
 The separation of one ski over the other is only vertical.
 Yet, because both legs are tipped to the inside, it “looks” like I would be using a wide stance, but that’s not true.
 It’s the exact opposite.
 You can see the strong upper body angulation as well.
-Also, we can say that my balance is predominantly over my outside ski because it is much more bent than the inside ski. advanced skiing
+Also, we can agree that my balance is predominantly over my outside ski because it is clearly much more bent than the inside one. advanced skiing

 Figure 1 – Skier: Federico Wenzel

-P.S. you can also see my face with tightly clenched teeth because of the strong G-forces I’m experiencing (and trying to withstand) in that high-speed high edge angle carved turn.
+P.S. you can also see my face with tightly clenched teeth because of the strong G-forces I’m experiencing (and trying to withstand) in that high-speed high-edge angle carved turn.

 10) Gradualness & progressiveness

-The edge angle develops progressively, increasing continuously from the edge change until 3/4 (three quarters) of the turn, where it is the highest.
-Then starts to decrease for transitioning to the next turn.
-So edge angle is not static throughout the turn.
+So edge angle is never static throughout the turn.
 That’s a typical error among intermediate skiers, that develop all the edge angles at once at the beginning of the turn, and then remain static the rest of it.
-They create angles by actively pushing themselves to the inside of the turn (instead of the correct way which is “free falling” of the body to the inside by shortening the inside leg).
-It’s called “hip dumping” or “park and ride” style:
+They just create angles by actively throwing thier pelvis/hips to the inside of the turn.
+That common error is called “hip dumping” or “park and ride” style:

 -Hip dumping: is when the hip puts the ski on edge rather than foot tipping.
 They just throw the hips in to create edge angles.